physionetchallenges/python-example-2024/README.md

 where

-- `labels` is a folder with labels for the data, such as the training database on the PhysioNet webpage (you can use the `ptb-xl/records100/00000` folder from the below steps);
+- `labels` is a folder with labels for the data, such as the training database on the PhysioNet webpage (you can use the `ptb-xl/records100/00000` folder from the below steps, but it would be better to repeat these steps on a new subset of the data that you did not use to train your model);
 - `test_outputs` is a folder containing files with your model's outputs for the data; and
 - `scores.csv` (optional) is file with a collection of scores for your model.